JVOsteen/JVOsteen.github.io/index.md

 layout: default
 ---
 ## About me
-I'm a third year student at American University pursuing degrees in Statistics and Political Science with a focus in Data Science.
-I’m deeply interested and passionate about data science as it relates to politics and I hope to integrate both into my career.
-I plan to graduate in Spring 2022.
+I'm a fourth year student at American University pursuing degrees in Statistics and Political Science with a focus in Data Science.
+I’m deeply interested and passionate about data science, statistics, and their applications in business.
+I graduate in Spring 2022.

-I'm interested in **statistical modeling**, **machine learning**, **voter behavior**, **legislative behavior**, and **public opinion**.
-I'm currently a Polling & Research Intern at [Lake Research Partners](https://www.lakeresearch.com) and am also an Undergraduate Research Fellow at American University's [Center for Data Science](https://www.american.edu/spa/data-science/index.cfm).
+I'm interested in **statistical modeling**, **machine learning**, **consumer behavior**, and **survey research**.
+I'm currently a Consumer Insights Intern at [Giant Food](https://www.giantfood.com) and am also an Undergraduate Research Fellow at American University's [Center for Data Science](https://www.american.edu/spa/data-science/index.cfm).
 Learn more about [my experience.](./#experience)

 I'm originally from Seattle, Washington but attended high school in Evanston, Illinois.
 When I'm not working, I enjoy spending time with friends, drinking coffee, reading, and learning to play piano.